 German Shepherd’s General Health and Common Ailments

 These dogs will need to be socialized so that they can be familiar with different people, sounds, and smells.
-German Shepherds are protective, devotional, intelligent and fun loving.
+German Shepherds are protective, devotional, intelligent, and fun-loving.
 It is in their nature to be naturally protective of their home and territory.

 This breed can be as aloof and sometimes suspicious as a cat, especially around people they don’t know.
-But, once they get to know a person they can be as open and loving as other breeds.
+But, once they get to know a person, they can be as open and loving as other breeds.
 When your pup is brought up with other pets, he will get along with them very well.

 German Shepherds are highly intelligent work dogs.
 They need a job to do.
 If not, do you know how it can go when they try to find something for themselves to do?
-They can be destructive, such as chewing on stuff they shouldn’t and other destructive or disruptive behaviors.
+They can be destructive, such as chewing on stuff they shouldn’t, and other destructive or disruptive behaviors.

 This is why they should not be left alone for too long by themselves, otherwise they get lonely, bored and frustrated.
 German Shepherd dogs crave involvement and interactions with the family.
-Stimulating your pooch both mentally and physically is the only way to provide him with the best quality of life.
+Stimulating your pooch, both mentally and physically, is the only way to provide him with the best quality of life.

 German Shepherd’s General Health and Common Ailments

 In general, German Shepherds are healthy.
-However, they do have health issues and ailments which their breed is prone to develop.
+However, they do have health issues and ailments that their breed is prone to develop.
 Many ailments are a result of the inbreeding and line-breeding that was done a long time ago to create a standardization of the breed in the first place.